vickie-ks/FlashTunnel/README.md

 To use FlashTunnel, simply visit our website and activate the VPN with a single click.
 It’s that easy—no setup, no hassle.

-## Technologies

-FlashTunnel is built with the following technologies:
-- **Frontend:** Ember.js for a responsive and intuitive user interface.
-- **Backend:** Python using Flask for a lightweight, efficient server-side application.

 ## Contribution Guidelines

 Interested in contributing?
 I love to collaborate with developers to enhance FlashTunnel’s capabilities.
 For support, email me at [vigneshrajan2022@example.com](mailto:vigneshrajan2022@example.com).